Time for change in Warrington North

 MAKING BREXIT WORK FOR WARRINGTON FAMILIES

 Warrington's economy continues to grow, with wages increasing and unemployment at an historic low.
 Wendy believes we must realise the benefits of Brexit and secure investment to fund the public services we all rely on.
-Wendy believes it is time to end the uncertainty and leave the EU.

 "We know when you lower taxes jobs are created and business booms.
 I'll fight to cut the costs of living while investing in education, the NHS and our police"